Merzasphor/MWSE/docs/source/types/tes3apparatus.md

 ### `sourceMod`

 *Read-only*.
-The filename of the mod that owns this object.
+The filename (including the extension) of the mod that owns this object.
+It has `nil` value if the object was anything other than loaded from an ESP or ESM file.

 **Returns**: